 Assign Permissions To a User

-Click on the name of user from the results and choose a role from the Roles drop down to update the user permissions.
+Click on the name of the user from the results and choose a role from the Roles dropdown to update the user permissions.
 See Adding Roles to learn how to create custom roles.

 Assign roles to a user